-"Applications for Amendments to the Urban Hamilton Official Plan and Zoning By-law 05-200 for Lands Located at 442, 450, 454 and 462 Wilson Street East (Ancaster Ward 12).
-The Planning Committee meets to consider this Plan this coming Tuesday, February 15th at 0930 hours, and the deadline for submissions is Monday February 14th at noon, four days from now.
-Encouragingly, the Staff Report for this Application recommends DENIAL of both development options for the following reasons (inclusive of both the bylaw and zoning):
+Please write to the city clerk - clerk@hamilton.ca quoting "Applications for Amendments to the Urban Hamilton Official Plan and Zoning By-law 05-200 for Lands Located at 442, 450, 454 and 462 Wilson Street East (Ancaster Ward 12) in opposition to this Application.
+The Planning Committee meets to consider this Plan this coming Tuesday, February 15th at 0930 hours, and the deadline for submissions is Monday February 14th at noon.

+The Staff Report for this Application recommends DENIAL of both development options for the following reasons (inclusive of both the bylaw and zoning):

-- 1. That the proposed [bylaw] amendment does not meet the general intent of the Urban Hamilton Official Plan and the Ancaster Wilson Street Secondary Plan with respect to building height, scale, massing, privacy, overlook, compatibility, and enhancing the character of the existing neighbourhood; - 2.
-That the proposed change in zoning does not meet the general intent of the Urban Hamilton Official Plan and the Ancaster Wilson Street Secondary Plan with respect to setbacks, building height, and massing; - 3.
-That the proposal is not considered to be good planning and is considered an over development of the site.
+- (i) That the proposed [bylaw] amendment does not meet the general intent of the Urban Hamilton Official Plan and the Ancaster Wilson Street Secondary Plan with respect to building height, scale, massing, privacy, overlook, compatibility, and enhancing the character of the existing neighbourhood; - (ii) That the proposed change in zoning does not meet the general intent of the Urban Hamilton Official Plan and the Ancaster Wilson Street Secondary Plan with respect to setbacks, building height, and massing; - (iii) That the proposal is not considered to be good planning and is considered an over development of the site.

 The Staff Report provides a strong case for denial of both developments at Planning Committee on Tuesday next week.
-However, the Staff Report provides ways for the developer to overcome these obstacles.
-In the case of the relocation of the Marr-Phillipo House in recent weeks, we saw that staff recommended denial of the relocation, set out conditions that could lead to approval, and Planning Committee then approved the relocation, subject to the conditions that were outlined.
+However, the Staff Report provides ways for the developer to overcome these obstacles, including conditions to be met.
+In the case of the relocation of the Marr-Phillipo House in recent weeks, we saw that staff recommended denial of the relocation, but set out conditions that could lead to approval, and Planning Committee then approved the relocation, subject to the conditions that were outlined.
 But the relocation was approved.
 In this case, p.37 of the Staff Report sets out the following options for the development on this site: